 You pay your monthly premiums so you can have some coverage for dental care.
 But what if you need extensive work?
 Chances are your dental insurance will max out at $1,500 or $2,000.
 Many dental insurance companies count the cost of your yearly examinations, x-rays, and cleanings in that amount.
-That leaves you with some money still left, but certainly not enough to cover you if you need extensive work.
+That leaves you with some money still left, but certainly not enough to cover you if you need extensive treatment.

 According to the Fair Health Consumer, on average, a dental crown in Santa Fe or Albuquerque, New Mexico will run you around $1,672.
 If you need a root canal, you can expect to spend up to $1,400.
 As for dental implants, many dental insurance companies don’t even include them as covered treatment.
 Averaging up to $3,000 per tooth means you may have to pay entirely out of pocket for your treatment.